Juris-M/citeproc-cite-service/README.md

     bash> cp callbacks-sample.js callbacks.js
 ```

+For purposes of illustration, the sample `callbacks-sample.js` file
-The sample callbacks file contains functions that will write synced data
+contains functions that will write the data necessary to sync local
-into a file hierarchy.
-The functions can be adapted, for example to
+data with a Zotero library into a file hierarchy.
+The functions *can
-write sync updates directly into a local database.
+and should* be adapted to apply changes directly to the local data
+store that is to be synced.

 ## Initializing the sync directory